Ze-Austin/Ze-Austin/README.md

 # Hello and Welcome! 👋🏾

 I'm a Software Engineer, (non-practicing) Medical Doctor, Writer, Editor and Voice Talent who currently works as a freelancer while studying at AltSchool Africa.
-I'm passionate about learning, teaching, web engineering, solving problems, creating/nurturing healthy communities, and having a positive impact.
+I'm passionate about learning, teaching, web engineering, solving problems, creating & maintaining healthy communities, and having a positive impact.

 **Here's a quick summary about me**: